Adaptively Transformed Mixed Model Prediction of General Finite Population Parameters

 The mixed model prediction based on random effect models has been widely used in small area estimation (Rao and Molina, 2015).
 The random effect models used in small area estimation are mainly divided into two models: the Fay-Herriot model (Fay and Herriot, 1979) and the nested error regression model (Battese et al., 1988).
 Especially, the nested error regression model has been used for estimating population parameters in a finite population.
 Here we consider a finite population consisting of $m$ areas and each area has $N_i$ units for $i=1,\ldots,m$.
 Let $Y_{ij}$ be a characteristic of the $j$th unit in the $i$th area, the main purpose is to estimate the area-specific parameter defined as

 where $T(\cdot)$ is a known (user-specified) function.
-The simplest choice is $T(x)=x$, in which $\mu_i$ corresponds to the finite population mean, and many literatures have been focused on this case; Chambers et al. (2014), Jiang and Lahiri (2006), Lahiri and Mukherjee (2007) and Schmit et al. (2016).
-On the other hand, as noted by Molina and Rao (2010), other forms of $T(\cdot)$ are used in practice.
-For example, in poverty mapping, we often use FGT poverty measure $T(x)=\{(z-x)/z\}^{\alpha}I(x<z)$ (Foster et al., 1984), noting that $\mu_i$ corresponds to the poverty rate when $\alpha=0$.
+The simplest choice is $T(x)=x$, in which $\mu_i$ corresponds to the finite population mean, and this case has been studied in the literature; Chambers et al. (2014), Jiang and Lahiri (2006), Lahiri and Mukherjee (2007) and Schmit et al. (2016).
+On the other hand, as noted by Molina and Rao (2010), more complex forms of $T(\cdot)$ are often used in practice.
+For example, in poverty mapping, we often adopt the FGT poverty measure $T(x)=\{(z-x)/z\}^{\alpha}I(x<z)$ (Foster et al., 1984), where $z$ is a suitable poverty threshold.